Contextual abstractions are a way to abstract over context. They represent a unified paradigm with a great variety of use cases, among them:

 Providing Type-class instances.
 Given instances allow programmers to define the canonical value of a certain type.
 This makes programming with type-classes more straightforward without leaking implementation details.

 Viewing one type as another.
-Implicit conversion have been redesigned from the ground up as instances of a type-class
+Implicit conversions have been redesigned from the ground up as instances of a type-class

 Higher-order contextual abstractions.
 The all-new feature of context functions makes contextual abstractions a first-class citizen.
 They are an important tool for library authors and allow to express concise domain specific languages.